 The church is edified when no one stands alone, and FCL Community Groups purposefully disciple believers to help them firmly plant their roots in faith and not on stony ground or shallow soil.
 To that end, Fellowship Church Lubbock has organized several groups that meet in homes around Lubbock during the week where Christ is pursued with like-minded believers.
-These are small, casual meetings of 5 to 15 people where different biblical topics are taught and discussed, where friendships are shared (usually with a cup of coffee or refreshments), and where friends pray with and for each other.
+These are casual meetings where different biblical topics are taught and discussed, where friendships are shared (usually with a cup of coffee or refreshments), and where friends pray with and for each other.

 Why does FCL Have Community Groups?